code-dot-org/code-dot-org/apps/README.md

 It's especially important to test your changes with localization when modifying layouts.
 We support right-to-left languages and have some special layout tweaks embedded in the CSS to support that.

 Running a full localization build can take several minutes.
-Since localization re-builds javascript files for many languages, the default build target locales are `en_us` and `en_ploc` (pseudolocalized).
+Since localization re-builds javascript files for many languages, the default build target locale is `en_us`

 Note: Using the live-reload server with localization builds is prone to the `Error: EMFILE, too many open files` problem.
 See the `ulimit` fix [under the live-reload server heading](#running-with-live-reload-server).